0

 • Pickup: Airpot

-You will Spend time amongst the ancient dunes in Sossusvlei, Damaraland, and from there go back in time to the coastal time of Swakopmund.
+15 Days Namibian Highlights Safari is to visit around the main highlights that Namibia has to offer in Africa, we would never be able to fit in everything you wanted to see but you will see the main most attractions.
+You will Spend time amongst the ancient dunes in Sossusvlei, Damaraland and from there go back in time with the coastal time of Swakopmund.
 Experience the vast landscapes of Otjiwarongo and exceptional game viewing at the world-famous Etosha National Park.

 Includes